Same Truck

-Same Truck is the fifth studio album by American country music artist Scotty McCreery, and his second album with Triple Tigers.
+Same Truck is the fifth studio album by American country music artist Scotty McCreery.
 Its lead single, "You Time", is McCreery's fourth consecutive single to reach number one on the US Country Airplay chart.

 Content

 The album is the second to be released by McCreery under Triple Tigers.
 McCreery co-wrote ten of the album's twelve tracks.

+Release and promotion

+Same Truck was released on September 17, 2021, through Triple Tigers.

+McCreery appeared on Today with Hoda & Jenna on December 10, 2020, and performed "You Time".
+On October 19, 2021, he appeared on The Kelly Clarkson Show and performed "Damn Strait".

 Critical reception

-Pip Ellwood-Hughes of Entertainment Focus wrote that the album's lyrics "cover the usual topics of trucks, romance and small towns" and that it "isn’t a reinvention of the wheel but it’s designed to hit McCreery’s hardcore fanbase, which it will most definitely do."
+Stephen Thomas Erlewine of AllMusic gave the album three and a half stars out of five saying, "McCreery has an easy touch -- where he used to lean into his influences on his ear lies records, he leans back now -- which gives these mellow, melodic tunes a gentle, welcoming feel."
+Pip Ellwood-Hughes of Entertainment Focus wrote that the album's lyrics "cover the usual topics of trucks, romance and small towns" and that it "isn't a reinvention of the wheel but it's designed to hit McCreery's hardcore fanbase, which it will most definitely do."

 Commercial performance

 Same Truck debuted at number 10 on the Top Country Albums chart, marking it as his fifth consecutive album to debut within the top 10 on the chart.

+Singles

+"You Time" was released as the album's lead single on September 23, 2020.
+The song reached number one on the US Country Airplay Chart, and number seven on the Hot Country Songs chart.
+It has been certified Gold by the RIAA.

+"Damn Strait" was released on October 18, 2021, as the second single.
+It peaked at number one on the Country Airplay Chart where it stayed for three weeks.
+It reached number six on the Hot Country Songs chart.
+It was also certified Platinum by the RIAA.

+"It Matters to Her" was released as the third and final single on September 22, 2022.
+It peaked at number three on the Country Airplay chart, and number 13 on the Hot Country Songs chart.

+"Why You Gotta Be Like That", "Nothin' Right", and "Small Town Story" were also issued as promotional singles, the latter two ahead of the re-issued deluxe edition, which was released on November 18, 2022.